OpenDSA/OpenDSA/RST/source/RadixSort.rst

 The major problem with Binsort is that it does not work so well for a large keyrange.
-Fortunately, there is a way to keep the number of bins and the related processing small while allowing the cleanup sort to be based on Binsort.
+Fortunately, there is a way to keep the number of bins small and the related processing relatively cheap while using the idea of binning the records with similar key values.
 Consider a sequence of records with keys in the range 0 to 99.
 If we have ten bins available, we can first assign records to bins by taking their key value modulo 10.